 Skip navigation

-How is the trade tax determined?
+How is trade tax calculated?

-The municipality then multiplies the determined tax assessment amount by an assessment rate.
+The municipality then multiplies the calculated tax assessment amount by an assessment rate.
 The result is the trade tax amount, which is determined for you in a notice.
 The assessment rate varies from municipality to municipality, but is at least 200 percent.

 Note